The Crossroads of the Aether

 How to Give Successful Panels and Presentations: Designed to inspire individual growth and encourage higher quality panels at conventions.
 This is a mature panel that has been given several times and a team of Panel Panel Panelists is in place to present this in the Houston Area.
 It can easily be stretched to 1-1/2 or 2 hours upon request (the last go was 1-1/2 hrs).
 A good choice for late Friday or early Sunday.

 Steampunk in Houston: Designed to give some insight into the local culture.
-This has been given twice and is informal & very flexible.
+This has been given three times and is informal & very flexible.
 Can easily be done in 1/2 hour.
 Always includes Q & A. One hour version includes a short meet & greet.
 A good choice for Sunday afternoon.

 Panels "on the drawing board": These can be "whipped up" with 6 - 8 weeks notice.